krzysu/mashaclimbing/src/posts/2017-03-bertablock/bertablock.md

 ---
 path: '/berta-block-berlin-climbing-gym-review/'
-title: Berta Block, Berlin- Climbing Gym Review
+title: Berta Block, Berlin - Climbing Gym Review
 date: '2017-03-06'
 published: true
 tags: ['indoor']
 image: './thumbnail.jpg'
+seo: 'Review of Berta Block, very popular climbing gym in Berlin.
+Read more about location, walls, training, entertainment and kids area.
+Climbing video included.'
 ---

 This is my first attempt at writing a climbing gym review.
 Berta Block is a symbolic place to me - I have started bouldering at that gym.
 I love this place because of its style and varieties of bouldering problems.